natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-22-portfolio-cps.md

 description: A showcase of my minimalist design for a prestigious group of art dealers, highlighting simplicity and elegance in online presentation.
 emoji: 🎨
 tags:
+  - 🌐 Blogging
+  - ⚙️ Technology
-  - 🖼️ Art Dealers
+  - 🎨 Art
-  - 🌐 Minimalism
+  - ✨ Beauty
-  - 💻 Web Design
+  - 💡 Design
 haiku: |
   Art speaks in silence,
   Minimalist elegance,